Conciliation

 • If you’re an employer with a WorkSafe Agent

 If you have a WorkSafe Agent, they will handle the dispute at conciliation.
 You’re encouraged to take part in the conciliation process.
-This includes attending the conference and providing information relevant to the dispute if it’s requested.
+This includes attending a conference and providing information relevant to the dispute if it’s requested.

 We recommend you get in touch with your WorkSafe Agent to talk about the dispute and your involvement in the conciliation process, including any assistance you may require.